Table of Contents

 Robert Kardashian Sr married Kris Houghton in 1978, and the couple had four children: Kim, Khloe, Rob, and Kourtney Kardashian.
 After divorcing Robert in 1991, Kris Houghton married Bruce Jenner, an Olympic superstar athlete.

 The couple had two children together, Kylie and Kendall Jenner.
-From the side of Kris Jenner side, Kim Kardashian has a total of five siblings.
+From the side of Kris Jenner, Kim Kardashian has five siblings.
 Kim Kardashian also has four step-siblings from Bruce’s previous marriage.

 An interesting thing here is that Kourtney Kardashian also showed interest in legal education by applying to a law school, but in the end, she decided not to.